HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/leap/enable-sso-leap-dx.md

 1\.
 Ensure both DX and Leap use an identical user registry configuration.

 2\.
-Ensure both DX and Leap use the same RealmName (e.g., defaultWIMFileBasedRealm).
+Ensure both DX and Leap use the same realm name (e.g., defaultWIMFileBasedRealm).

-   - For DX, you may set the realm name via the WAS Console, at Security > Global Security > User Account Repository > Realm Name, as shown in the following image:
+   - For DX, you may check the realm name as follows: go to the WAS Console (your-domain.com/ibm/console).
+Go to Security > Global Security > User Account Repository > Realm Name, as shown in the following image:
 ![](../../../../assets/dx-leap-integration-realm.png)

-   - For Leap, you may set a custom override file where the realm name specified is the same as in DX; note where the realm name `defaultWIMFileBasedRealm` appears in the following example:
+   - For Leap, you may use the configOverrideFiles parameter in your Helm chart's values.yaml file to ensure that the realm name is the same as in DX.
+In this example, DX uses the realm name "defaultWIMFileBasedRealm", so we set Leap's realm name to that as well.
+Note where the realm name `defaultWIMFileBasedRealm` appears in the following example:

 ```yaml
 configuration: